 The National Curriculum applies to pupils of compulsory school age and is taught from Year 1.
 It consists of core subjects: English, Mathematics, Science and Information and Communication Technology (ICT) as well as Religious Education.

 Foundation subjects including Geography, History, Art, Design Technology, Music and PE are also taught on a regular basis.
 As part of our school philosophy, we run a programme of Personal, Social and Health Education (PSHE).
-In addition, children are given the opportunity to learn a Modern Foreign Language which we have chosen to be Spanish.
+In addition, children are given the opportunity to learn a Modern Foreign Language which we have chosen to be French.

 It is our policy to entitle every member of our school to equal opportunities in accessing the full curriculum.
 Religious Education is taught in accordance with the Lancaster Diocese.